419371274/starred/README.md

 - [Toast-PhoneGap-Plugin](https://github.com/EddyVerbruggen/Toast-PhoneGap-Plugin) - :beers: A Toast popup plugin for your fancy Cordova app

+## CSS

+- [hexo-cms-example](https://github.com/netlify-templates/hexo-cms-example) - An example hexo/netlify CMS integration

 ## Go

 - [gnvm](https://github.com/Kenshin/gnvm) - Node.js version manager on Windows by GO
-- [lantern](https://github.com/getlantern/lantern) - :zap: Open Internet for everyone.
+- [lantern](https://github.com/getlantern/lantern) - :izakaya_lantern: Open Internet for everyone.
 Lantern is a free application that delivers fast, reliable and secure access to the open Internet for users in censored regions.
 It uses a variety of techniques to stay unblocked, including domain fronting, p2p, and pluggable transports.

 ## HTML